 In addition to regulations in the United States, we will be subject to a variety of regulations in other jurisdictions governing, among other things, clinical trials and any commercial sales and distribution of our products.
 The cost of establishing a regulatory compliance system for numerous varying jurisdictions can be very significant.
 Although many of the issues discussed above with respect to the United States apply similarly in the context of the European Union and in other jurisdictions, the approval process varies between countries and jurisdictions and can involve additional product testing and additional administrative review periods.
 The time required to obtain approval in other countries and jurisdictions might differ from and be longer than that required to obtain FDA approval.
-Regulatory approval in one country or jurisdiction does not ensure regulatory approval in another, but a failure or delay in obtaining regulatory approval in one country or jurisdiction may negatively impact the regulatory process in others.
+Regulatory approval in one country or jurisdiction may negatively impact the regulatory process in others.